Athletics in Jamaica: Early 2000s

-Beijing 2008:"Sprint Dominance"
+Beijing 2008: "Sprint Dominance"

 The first week of the 2008 Summer Olympics in Beijing, China was quiet for Jamaica, but on Saturday 16 August, Usain Bolt won their first of many gold medals by smashing his own 100 m World Record by 0.03 seconds in the final, recording a time of 9.69 s.
 In the process he became the first man to go under 9.70 seconds.
 The feat was made more remarkable by the fact that around 15–20 metres from the line, Bolt slowed down and started to celebrate early by lowering his hands and slapping his chest.
 There was no wind to either hinder or help his progress (+0.0 m/s), also it turned out that one of his shoelaces came undone during the race.
 Asafa Powell and Michael Frater who were also in the race for Jamaica, finished fifth and sixth respectively.

 The next day was the women's 100 m which was expected to be Jamaica vs the United States.
-Jamaican Kerron Stewart had looked impressive in the earlier rounds, but in the final, Shelly-Ann Fraser finished well ahead of the field with Stewart and Sherone Simpson getting joint silver medals after recording identical times.
+Jamaican Kerron Stewart had looked impressive in the earlier rounds, but in the final, Shelly-Ann Fraser {now Shelly-Ann Fraser-Pryce} finished well ahead of the field with Stewart and Sherone Simpson getting joint silver medals after recording identical times.
 This made Jamaica the first country to get a clean sweep of the medals in the women's 100 m at the Olympic Games.

 On Tuesday, 19 August, Shericka Williams won silver in the women's 400 m by passing the favourite Sanya Richards (who herself is Jamaican- born), on the home straight.
 This medal gave Jamaica a tally of 2 golds, 3 silvers and no bronzes.
 However, there was much more to come from the Jamaicans.

 On 20 August, Bolt was back to compete in the final of the 200 m sprint.
 Before the race, there was a lot of speculation over whether he could break Michael Johnson's 12-year-old World Record of 19.32 seconds.
 In the race, Bolt had a good start and came down the home straight with a considerable lead, continuing to pull away from the rest of the field.
 He passed the line in a new world-record time of 19.30 seconds.
 Giving Jamaica a third gold and making him the first man to complete the sprint double since Carl Lewis in 1984, and the first to do so in world record times.
 He also became the second Jamaican to win two gold medals at a single Olympic Games, after George Rhoden in 1952.
 The same day, Melaine Walker won the women's 400 m hurdles event in a new Olympic Record time of 52.64 seconds, breaking the old mark set in 1996 by Deon Hemmings.